automation-tasks-rs/cargo-auto/README.md

 ```

 After my first publish to crates.io I discovered that the position of the argument changes if it is used as:
-`cargo-auto new`      - new is 1st arg
+standalone `cargo-auto new`      - new is 1st arg
 or
-`cargo auto new`      - new is 2nd arg
+subcommand `cargo auto new`      - new is 2nd arg

 ## cargo crev reviews and advisory